DevTurtleBlog/agentic/README.md

 A Python framework for developing and deploying multi-agent AI applications using the agent-to-agent (a2a) protocol.

 > ⚠️ **Beta Version**: This framework is currently in active development and is considered a beta release.
 Features may change, and some functionality may be unstable.
-Use with caution in production environments.

 ## Overview

 Agentic is a powerful framework that simplifies the creation of multi-agent systems by leveraging the a2a protocol.
-Built on top of [FastAPI](https://fastapi.tiangolo.com/) and the [a2a-sdk](https://github.com/google-a2a/a2a-python), Agentic enables developers to easily define, deploy, and manage multiple AI agents on a single server.
+Built on top of [FastAPI](https://fastapi.tiangolo.com/) and the [a2a-sdk](https://github.com/google-a2a/a2a-python), Agentic enables developers to easily define, deploy, and manage multiple AI agents.

 ## Key Features